 The earth mover's distance measures the least expensive one-to-one transportation between two distributions.
 However, this is computationally expensive and thus rarely used for model optimization \citep{wu_density-aware_2021}.
 The reconstruction errors are presented in Table~\ref{tab:reconstruction}.
 Point-Voxel Diffusion (PVD) \citep{zhou_3d_2021} was excluded from comparison due to not returning the same tooth upon reconstruction.

 VF-Net achieves a significantly lower reconstruction error than our comparison methods on both the FDI 16 dataset and the proprietary dataset comprising 119,496 teeth, encompassing 32 distinct teeth.
 As shown in Fig.~\ref{fig:mesh_reconstruction}, VF-Net's one-to-one correspondence is evident in its reconstruction.
 The point placements mimic those in the input point cloud, while FoldingNet's points are evenly distributed.
 VF-Net and FoldingNet can both generate meshes without any additional training of the model.

-In Fig.~\ref{fig:mesh_reconstruction}, deformation artifacts from FoldingNet that were not as visible from its point cloud are evident.
-FoldingNet folds the edge across the tooth to accommodate teeth of different sizes.
+However, FoldingNet folds the edge across the tooth to accommodate teeth of different sizes.
 Besides mesh gaps, this also leads to highly irregular facets that intersect one another.
 On the other hand, VF-Net can adjust the point encoding area to avoid such artifacts.
 However, VF-Net's reconstructions often exhibit excessive smoothness and lack the desired level of detail.
 A common observation in variational autoencoders \citep{kingma_auto-encoding_2014, vahdat_nvae_2021, tolstikhin_wasserstein_2019}.

 \textbf{Variance estimation for point clouds.} Predicted variances from the variance network are shown in Fig.~\ref{fig:std_vis}, where red indicates a higher variance and green indicates a lower variance within each point cloud.
-Interestingly, the network assigns higher variance to the fifth cusp and aligner attachments, features only present in a subset of samples.
+Note that all variances shown are relative intra-point cloud variances.
+Notably, the network assigns higher variance to the fifth cusp and aligner attachments, features only present in a subset of samples.
 Furthermore, the border of the mesh tends to be assigned higher variance, likely due to a combination of data loading and segmentation artifacts.
 When the network is not in doubt about the previously mentioned two factors, the network assigns the highest variance to the occlusal surface.
 All of which aligns with expectations of areas of the teeth that have the most variance. \looseness=-1